 Can you tell us about what DigitalDinos is and does?

 We are unique in the sense that we harness student talent by having them work with us on paid projects.
 This keeps costs down for our clients and gives students the real-life experience they need to boost their employability after education.
-And, after all, what student doesn’t want a job they don’t have to leave their room to do!
+And, after all, what student does not want a job they do not have to leave their room to do!

 What inspired you to start your company?